 He has appeared as a regular guest artist in summer music festivals including the Green Lake (WI), Caroga Lake (NY), Galena Festival of the Performing Arts (IL), and the Maverick Concerts (NY).
 In the summer of 2020 he founded the Courtyard Ensemble, a masked, socially-distanced ensemble that presented dozens of outdoor chamber music and chamber orchestra concerts throughout the Madison area.
 In addition to performing traditional repertoire, including the complete Bach Violin Concertos and the complete Vivaldi Four Seasons, the group emphasized the work of unjustly neglected black composers of the past and present, including Joseph Boulogne, Samuel Coleridge-Taylor, William Grant Still, Florence Price, George Walker, Jonathan Bingham, and Daniel Bernard Roumain.

-He is currently on the teaching faculties of the University of Dubuque, Divine Word College, and Loras College.
-He has performed at music festivals in the U.S., Canada, Germany, and Japan, and holds degrees from the New England Conservatory of Music in Boston, MA, where he studied under Boston Symphony Concertmaster Malcolm Lowe, and the University of Wisconsin-Madison, under Felicia Moye.
-His principal early studies were with Suzuki Viola School author Doris Preucil.
+He has served on the teaching faculties of Clark University, Divine Word College, the University of Dubuque, Loras College, and Beloit College.
+He holds degrees from the New England Conservatory of Music, where he studied under Boston Symphony Concertmaster Malcolm Lowe, and UW-Madison, under former Miami Quartet first violinist Felicia Moye.
+His principle early studies were with Suzuki Viola School author Doris Preucil.